This trip is part of ENV3MFC (15 credit points)

 - hands-on experience of data collection in the field

 - team work

-- data collation
+- data collation and statistical analysis

 - written and oral presentation

 Students are responsible for arranging all their own meals during the field course (except 1 night when a BBQ dinner will be provided).
 Groceries, drinks, ice, gas and limited take-away are available at the Walpeup store (not open on public holidays including Easter Monday).
 However, all items are likely to be more expensive than in Melbourne, so you are advised to come equipped to be as self-sufficient as possible for the week.
 On some days you are likely to be working in the field away from the hostel and campsite for the entire day and lunch will be taken into the field.
 A gas BBQ and kitchen (with a Fridge) is available for use by campers, but you are advised to be self-sufficient in regards to cooking equipment (gas or spirit stoves are allowed for cooking, but not wood fires) and eating utensils.

 Students make their own way to the Mallee Research station (approx 500 km from LTU Bundoora).
 We strongly recommend car-pooling.
 There will be a very limited number of places in staff cars available for students without transport.
 There is also a V-line bus service to Walpeup.

 The Research Station is an agricultural research centre located near the southern boundary of the Murray-Sunset National Park in the heart of the Mallee, in the small town ship of Walpeup (west of Ouyen) on the Ouyen Highway.
 The most direct route from Melbourne is to take the Calder Highway to Wycheproof, then head west to Birchip, up the Sunraysia Hwy to Speed, west to Patchewollock, then north to Walpeup.
 Once in Walpeup, go straight ahead across the railway line, and follow the signs to the Research Station which is about 2km out of town.